-I gained 10 pounds while intermittent fasting, because of course I did!
+I gained weight while intermittent fasting, 10 pounds to be exact, because of course I did!

 *Affiliate links are in this post.

-Given these “new” normal times, this should come as no surprise.
+Given these “new” normal times, this should come as no surprise that I gained 10 pounds while intermittent fasting.
 It didn’t to me.
 And, to be honest, I’m surprised I didn’t gain more!
 I mean, I have not been good these last several months.
 Like, at all!

 And then, of course, COVID.